Trump officials see fraud everywhere. Here’s what we know

 The rule was designed to help child care centers financially and was in line with private industry practices, she said, noting that nearly half of states — both red and blue — were already basing payment on enrollment.

-“The Trump administration’s decision to rescind the Biden child care rule has nothing to do with fraud, but it does send a clear message that they aren’t interested in helping families support child care, or the small businesses that keep our economies and communities working and help families afford child care,” she said.
+“The Trump administration’s decision to rescind the Biden child care rule has nothing to do with fraud, but it does send a clear message that they aren’t interested in helping families afford child care, or the small businesses that keep our economies and communities working,” she said.

 HHS did not respond to a request for comment.